nteetor/yonder/docs/collections/_misc/table-thruput.md

     description: A character string specifying the id of the table thruput.
   - name: borders
     description: |-
-      If `TRUE`, the table renders with cell borders, defaults to `FALSE`.
+      One of `TRUE` or `FALSE` specifying if the table renders with cell borders, defaults to `FALSE`.
   - name: compact
     description: |-
-      If `TRUE`, table cell padding is cut in half to reduce the size of the table, defaults to `FALSE`.
+      One of `TRUE` or `FALSE` specifying if the table cells are rendered with less space, defaults to `FALSE`.
+  - name: '...'
+    description: |-
+      Additional named arguments passed as HTML attributes to the parent element.
   - name: expr
     description: |-
       An expression which returns a data frame or `NULL`.
-If a data frame is returned the table thruput is re-rendered, otherwise if `NULL` the current table thruput is left as is.
+If a data frame is returned the table thruput is re-rendered, otherwise if `NULL` the current table is left as is.
+  - name: env
+    description: |-
+      The environment in which to evaluate `expr`, defaults to `parent.frame()`.
   - name: quoted
     description: |-
-      If `TRUE`, then `expr` is treated as a quoted expression, defaults to `FALSE`.
+      One of `TRUE` or `FALSE` specifying if `expr` is a quoted expression.
-  - name: session
-    description: |-
-      A `session` object passed to the shiny server function, defaults to [`getDefaultReactiveDomain()`].
-  - name: '...'
-    description: |-
-      Additional named arguments passed as HTML attributes to the parent element.
   sections: ~
   examples: |
     if (interactive()) {